KurtNeal/Personal-Projects/README.md

 # Personal-Projects
-This is all of my projects that I have worked on
+This is all of my projects that I have made personally